sarahstrong314/MCR3U/0 - Polynomials and Rational Expressions/5 - Factoring Trinomials and Binomials.md

 ### Definitions
 * A **factor of a term** is another term that divides into the term.

- Example: 2x is a factor of 4x since 2x × 2 = 4x.
+ Example: 2x is a factor of 4x since 2x \times 2 = 4x.

 * A **factor of a polynomial** is a term or polynomial that divides into the polynomial.